Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Consensus dynamics

+\item[{Fast escape}] {The trajectory, once traversing a small neighborhood of the singularity, continues along the fast flow.} \item[{Bifurcation delay}] {The trajectory continues along an \emph{unstable} slow manifold that is perturbed from a normally hyperbolic repelling submanifold of the consensus space for a $O(1)$ time.} \end{description}

-At this point, we are going to study the continuation of the consensus space after a transcritical point.
-A trajectory reaching a transcritical point could proceed in three different manners: \begin{enumerate} \item Being attracted to the stable branch of the critical manifold (a curve of equilibria crossing the consensus), \item Being repelled along the fast flow, \item Continuing along the consensus space (even if it is unstable). \end{enumerate} The third characteristic behaviour is called \emph{canard}, and acts as a separating case between the other two.
-Usually, the presence of a canard in a planar system is associated to a critical value for the parameters of the system.
-We are going to show that for ALFs the condition for canards is geometrical in nature, and can be stated as an algebraic condition on the perturbation, without specific requirements on the system's parameters.
+The third characteristic behavior is called \emph{canard}, and acts as a separating case between the other two {\cite{kuehn2015multiple, wechselberger2020geometric}}.
+Usually, the presence of a canard in a planar system is associated to a critical value of the parameters of the system.
+The description in terms of the parameters of the system has the advantage of enabling the unfolding of the singularity to be studied.
+Here, however, we adopt a geometric perspective on the problem.
+Near fold singularities a geometric perspective on canard solutions in the plane has been treated extensively in \cite{de2021canard}.
+In our case of study we show that the requirement for a canard solution can be stated as an algebraic condition on the perturbation.